Informations générales (source: ClinicalTrials.gov)

 - AND medical follow-up in hematology unit

-- AND had received a first course of chemotherapy except demethylating for acute
+- AND had received a first course of chemotherapy for diffuse large B cell lymphoma or

-- Life expectancy > 6 months
+- Life expectancy > 6 months.

-- Having signed the consent form
+- Having signed the consent form.

-- Having an health insurance
+- Having an health insurance.

 - Receiving monoclonal antibodies or biotherapies altering the immune response, other

-than anti-Cluster of differentiation number 20 antibodies in the chemotherapy
+than anti-CD20 antibodies in the chemotherapy protocol.

-- Uncontrolled bacterial, viral or fungal infection less than 7 days
+- Uncontrolled bacterial, viral or fungal infection less than 7 days.

 - Preexisting condition that altered the immune response: splenectomy, HIV, primary or